Call 2 is closed!

 Have a look at the open positions and prepare your application

-Submit your application through the online portal and make sure that your referees submit their reference letters too before 11 April 2023 at 11:59 PM CET.
+Submit your application through the online portal before 1 February 2024 at 11:59 PM CET and make sure that your referees submit their reference letters too.

 Our Team will check whether your application meets the AUFRANDE and MSCA criteria

 Evaluators will assess eligible applications against the Evaluation Criteria

 Notification to candidates

 If you are shortlisted, you will be invited for an interview

 Shortlisted candidates that have accepted the invitation will be interviewed by videoconference